Extension in Douglas County

 - June 1 - 4-H fair registration opens in FairEntry

-- August 8 - Fair cleanup and Leader's Council at the Douglas County Fairgrounds
+- August 7 - Fair cleanup and Leader's Council (including officer elections) at the Douglas County Fairgrounds

-- August 15 - Static (general non-perishable building) exhibits judged, animal science interviews and pet/cat shows
+- August 14 - Static/general exhibits judged, animal science interviews and pet/cat shows

-- August 16 - Static (general perishable building) exhibits judged and livestock vet check
+- August 15 - Static/general exhibits judged and livestock vet check

-- August 21 - Animals released premium checks available and static (general building) exhibits released
+- August 20 - Animals released premium checks available and static/general exhibits released

 Guides

 - Resources to help you register for all 4-H fair exhibits in FairEntry.
-There are no paper forms, if you need assistance please contact the Extension office and we will help you.
+If you need assistance please contact the Extension office and we will help you.

 - Resources to help you prepare for fair.